truglodite/ble-inclinometer/README.md

 * The roll is axis is oriented "going in to the USB"
 * The pitch axis is oriented "across the USB"
 * "chargeCurrent" compile option to select between 50mA and 100mA battery charging current (50mA default)
-* "updateDelay" compile option to adjust refresh rate (1sec default)
+* "updateDelay" compile option to adjust refresh rate (1sec default, limited by the phone app)
-* Use the mbed board: "Seeed NRF-52 mbed enabled boards\Xiao nRF52840 Sense (No Update)"
+* Compile using the mbed board definition: "Seeed NRF-52 mbed enabled boards\Xiao nRF52840 Sense (No Update)"
 ## Possible additions:
 * Button for hardware zeroing
 * ...?